jyllandteodosio/download-platform/wp-content/plugins/wps-hide-login/readme.txt

 First step is to check your .htaccess file and compare it to a regular one, to see if the problem comes from it.

 == Changelog ==

+= 1.1.7 =
+* Fix: change fake 404 on wp-admin when not logged-in to a 403 forbidden to prevent fatal errors with various themes & plugins

+= 1.1.6 =
+* Fix: bug with Yoast SEO causing a Fatal Error and blank screen when loading /wp-admin/ without being logged-in

 = 1.1.5 =
 * Fix: Stop displaying the new login url notice everywhere when settings are updated (thanks @ kmelia on GitHub)